LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

 kms:GenerateDataKeyWithoutPlainText
 kms:ReEncrypt

+GenerateDataKeyWithoutPlaintext is identical to the GenerateDataKey operation except that it does not return a plaintext copy of the data key.
+This operation is useful for systems that need to encrypt data at some point, but not immediately.
+When you need to encrypt the data, you call the Decrypt operation on the encrypted copy of the key.

 To follow the principle of least privilege, do not allow full access to kms:CreateGrant.
 Instead, allow the user to create grants on the KMS key only when the grant is created on the user's behalf by an AWS service, as shown in the following example.

 ```